FEEST

 FEEST Mental Health Campaign Goals:

-• Access to Therapists with Similar Lived Experiences to the Students they Serve - Students now more than ever are feeling the pressure.
-With the state of Student Mental Health being declared a crisis by many experts in the field, it is extremely important that students are able to access Mental Health care, specifically from therapists who have similar lived experiences, because students need someone they can relate to and count on.
+• Access to Therapists with Similar Lived Experiences to the Students they Serve - With the state of Student Mental Health being declared a crisis by many experts in the field, it is extremely important that students are able to access Mental Health care, specifically from therapists who have similar lived experiences, because students need someone they can relate to and count on.

 • Culturally Affirming Social Emotional Learning (SEL) - It’s important for students to learn ways to better comprehend their emotions, and learn coping skills for the challenges of life.
 Culturally Affirming SEL takes into account the intersections of young people of color’s unique experience with oppression and how that impacts their ability to develop and learn in school.
 FEEST Students are organizing for teachers and staff to be trained Culturally Affirming SEL practices while incorporating these learnings into their classrooms.